-- By holding a B.Sc.
-(Structural Engineering with Architecture) from the National University of Ireland with at least Second Class Honours Grade II (2H2). - 2) By holding a primary degree in Engineering or a related discipline with at least a Second Class Honours Grade II (2H2) award from a university or other third level institution, subject to the requirement that the Faculty may decide that the candidate must achieve a satisfactory performance in a qualifying examination or test whose form shall be decided by the Faculty on the advice of the Course Director. - a) If a qualifying examination is deemed appropriate, candidates may be required to study (i) at least two courses of the Third Year of the B.Sc.
-(Structural Engineering with Architecture) programme; and/or (ii) complete a project on a specified topic. - b) If a qualifying test is appropriate, candidates will be required to complete an essay of circa 5,000 words on a given topic.
-They will be given an oral examination on the essay by the Head of Department and the Course Director and if appropriate a staff member who is particularly familiar with the given topic.
+By holding a BSc (Structural Engineering with Architecture) from the National University of Ireland with at least Second Class Honours Grade II (2H2).

+By holding a primary degree in Engineering or a related discipline with at least a Second Class Honours Grade II (2H2) award from a university or other third level institution, subject to the requirement that the College may decide that the candidate must achieve a satisfactory performance in a qualifying examination or test whose form shall be decided by the College on the advice of the Programme Co-ordinator.

+If a qualifying examination is deemed appropriate, candidates may be required to study (i) at least two courses of the Third Year of the BSc (Structural Engineering with Architecture) programme; and/or (ii) complete a project on a specified topic.

+If a qualifying test is deemed appropriate, candidates will be required to complete an essay of circa 5,000 words on a given topic, and undergo an oral examination on that topic.

-- Candidates must obtain a minimum of a Second Class Honours Grade II (2H2) in each paper and project of the qualifying examination or in the assessment of the essay for the qualifying test. - 3) Where there is evidence of substantial professional experience in engineering or a related discipline, then the holder of (a) a pass degree or (b) chartered membership of a professional engineering institution approved by Faculty may, on the recommendation of the Course Director and with the permission of the Faculty, be admitted to the ME Research (Structural Engineering with Architecture) degree programme on condition that the candidate must take a qualifying examination or a test as outlined in 2. above. - 4) A candidate will not be permitted to attend courses for any other university degree or diploma whilst in attendance at the ME Mode II (Structural Engineering with Architecture) Degree programme. - 5) An applicant may have to satisfy an English language requirement before registration.
+Candidates must obtain a minimum of a Second Class Honours Grade II (2H2) in each paper and project of the qualifying examination or in the assessment of the essay for the qualifying test.

+Where there is evidence of substantial professional experience in engineering or a related discipline, then the holder of (a) a pass degree or (b) chartered membership of a professional engineering institution approved by the College may, on the recommendation of the Programme Co-ordinator and with the permission of the College, be admitted to the ME Research (Structural Engineering with Architecture) degree programme on condition that the candidate must take a qualifying examination or a test as outlined in above.

+A candidate will not be permitted to attend courses for any other university degree or diploma whilst in attendance at the ME Mode II (Structural Engineering with Architecture) Degree programme.

+An applicant may have to satisfy an English language requirement before registration.